Patriot Parliament: Composition

 In March 1689, James landed in Ireland and issued writs for the first Irish Parliament since 1666.
 Tyrconnell ensured a predominately Catholic electorate by issuing new borough charters, that added Catholics to city corporations, and removed "disloyal members", many of whom were Protestant.
 The war prevented elections being held in Counties Fermanagh and Donegal, leaving the Commons seventy MPs short; six were Protestant, 224 Catholic.

 Sir Richard Nagle, a wealthy lawyer and close ally of Tyrconnell, acted as leader of the Commons.
-The Lords was led by Baron Fitton, who spent 1664 to 1684 imprisoned for criminal libel; allegedly selected by James because he was a Protestant, he promptly converted to Catholicism.
+The Lords was led by Baron Fitton, who had spent 1664 to 1684 imprisoned for criminal libel; allegedly selected by James because he was a Protestant, he promptly converted to Catholicism.
 The Lords included five Protestant peers, the most prominent being Viscount Mountjoy, and four bishops from the Church of Ireland, the Bishop of Meath serving as leader of the opposition.

 A French diplomat observed James had 'a heart too English to do anything that might vex the English'.
 He viewed the Irish campaign as a distraction from regaining the English throne, and as concessions to Irish Catholics cost him support from Protestants in England and Scotland, he made them with reluctance.

 This meant although Tyrconnell was personally loyal to James, the Catholic minority who benefited from the 1662 Land Settlement mistrusted him.
 Led by the Earl of Limerick, they wanted to negotiate from strength, and retain the gains made under Tyrconnell.
 Some purchased lands confiscated in 1652, including Tyrconnell, Limerick and James himself; this placed them in opposition to those who wanted the position reset to 1641, and an end to their exclusion from government positions.
 While a minority in Parliament, they were a majority in the country.

 Traditionally, these differences were presented as an ethnic division between Irish Gaels and Old English; in 1692, Jacobite historian Charles O'Kelly claimed Tyrconnell fatally weakened the cause by his opposition to the Gaels.
 There is some truth in this, particularly as Parliament failed to address compensation for estates confiscated prior to 1641, much of it from Gaelic landowners in Ulster.
-Modern historians argue differences were based primarily on economics, although those who benefitted from the 1662 Settlement were mostly Old English, those who had not, mostly Gaelic.
+Modern historians argue that the differences were based primarily on economics, although those who benefitted from the 1662 Settlement were mostly Old English, those who did not, mostly Gaelic.